Conformable Scaling and Critical Dynamics: A Unified Framework for Phase Transitions: Conclusions and outlook

-For clean elemental superconductors like niobium, coherence lengths on the order of 30--40 nm are typical at intermediate temperatures.
-The value $A=40.76$ nm.K$^{\nu}$ is thus physically reasonable and consistent with known properties of niobium.

-We conclude by summarizing the key results and highlighting how the conformable framework opens new directions in the study of critical dynamics, both in theory and experiment.

-\section{Conclusions and Outlook}
+\section{Conclusions and outlook}

-In this work, we developed and applied a conformable derivative framework to describe critical phenomena near continuous phase transitions.
-By deforming the standard derivative operator through a temperature- or space-dependent scaling, we derived modified evolution equations for key thermodynamic observables, including heat capacity, magnetization, susceptibility, and correlation length.
+In this work, we developed and applied the conformable derivative framework to describe critical phenomena near continuous phase transitions.
+By deforming the standard derivative operator through a temperature- or space-dependent scaling, we derived modified evolution equations for key thermodynamic observables, including the heat capacity, magnetization, susceptibility, and correlation length.
 These equations yield consistent power-law behaviors near the critical point, with critical exponents expressed analytically in terms of conformable parameters.
 The formalism preserves dimensional consistency and remains compatible with equilibrium thermodynamics, while offering greater flexibility than standard approaches.
-In the limiting case \$\textbackslash mu \textbackslash to 1\$, the conformable derivative reduces to the standard derivative, and the classical Ginzburg-Landau theory with mean-field critical exponents is recovered.
-This ensures that the conformable framework generalizes the traditional theory without contradicting it.
+In the limiting case $\mu\to1$, the conformable derivative reduces to the standard derivative, and the classical Ginzburg-Landau theory with mean-field critical exponents is recovered.

-In particular, the observed deviations from mean-field exponents are explained as consequences of conformable deformation, capturing finite-size effects, spatial granularity, and critical slowing down.
-The flexibility of the deformation parameter enables modeling of crossover behaviors between distinct universality classes, potentially capturing nontrivial fixed-point trajectories.
+In particular, the observed deviations from the mean-field exponents are explained as consequences of conformable deformation, capturing finite-size effects, spatial granularity, and critical slowing down.
+The flexibility of the deformation parameter enables the modeling of crossover behaviors between distinct universality classes, potentially capturing nontrivial fixed-point trajectories.
 The conformable approach thus provides a meaningful interpolation between classical mean-field theory and more general statistical frameworks, such as nonextensive thermodynamics.

+We demonstrated the relevance of the conformal framework by fitting of experimental data of the superconducting transition of niobium.
+Good fits could be achieved over relatively broad intervals around the critical temperature for the heat capacity, the London penetration depth, and the coherence length.
+For this purpose, an asymmetric formulation was proposed based on the conformal GL-formulation, in which different model parameters appear below and above the critical temperature.

+Contrary to the impression that the present formulation merely restates known mean-field scaling, our results highlight several nontrivial \emph{novel physical insights}:

+\textit{(i) Dynamical origin of static exponents.} By combining the conformable derivative with the critical kinetic coefficient $\Gamma(T)\sim|T-T_{c}|^{z\nu}$, the static exponents emerge directly from the relaxation dynamics, rather than being postulated.
+For instance, the order parameter equation yields the form